flo3003/mittens/README.md

 ./get_vocab.sh
 ```

-These commands create the files `vocabulary.csv`, which is the vocabulary of the corpus and `coo_matrix.csv` which is the the correct format of the co-occurrence matrix that will be used in the training.
+These commands create the files `vocabulary.txt`, which is the vocabulary of the corpus and `coo_matrix.txt` which is the the correct format of the co-occurrence matrix that will be used in the training.

 Finally you need to download pretrained embeddings in GloVe format (e.g. [glove.6B](http://nlp.stanford.edu/data/glove.6B.zip)) in the `mittens` directory.